 X The Wheel of Fortune—XX Judgment

-No matter how I look at these pairs, they don’t make any sense for me.
+No matter how I look at these pairs, they do not make any sense for me.

 Although, probably strictly accidentally, some are astrologically connected – as it is in the case of The Pope (Capricorn) and The Devil (Saturn); others make a nice opposition – as it is in the case of The Emperor (Aries) and Temperance (Libra).